 Current RFTC Board Members

 The Row for the Cure® board is made up of volunteer representatives from Row for the Cure® events around the country.
 The RFTC board makes legal and financial decisions which further the work of Row for the Cure® at a national level.
 This includes participation in short monthly conference calls, appearances at local and national events, and lending support to established and aspiring Row for the Cure® events.

 Kathy Frederick: President and Founder of Row for the Cure®

 As a sales and customer service representative for Packaging Specialties in Portland, Oregon, Kathy worked for the company for thirty seven years and calls it her second family.
 Her fifteen-year background as a political activist in the 70’s and 80’s honed her organizing and leadership skills.
 At the age of 42 she took up rowing and says it is like dancing on water.
-In 1993, she organized the first Row for the Cure® and still rows regularly with her third family at Station L Rowing Club.
+In 1993, she organized the first Row for the Cure® and still rows regularly with her third family at Station L Rowing.
+Contact Kathy.